VIDEO: A re-imagining of Spring's world-view.

 Artist Madame Chinchilla called Fort Bragg a "magnetic vortex" that influenced culture and identity.
 "When I arrived here 45 years ago, I was given permission to be who I am," (2015).

+Fort Bragg’s isolation and unique cultural mix allowed Larry Spring to creatively produce without the pressure of social or academic consensus.
 Nuclear technician Bill Roach described Larry Spring's inventive thinking as "a practical application of consciousness" that came from living on a foggy coastal range.
 "Water, trees, and isolation created an environment where you had to confront yourself.
 This resulted in a kind of mental activity that stimulated creativity," (2015).

 McKeating AM.
-Beach Shelter.
 2013.
 Jpeg.
 Fort Bragg, California.

+Fort Bragg's culture is distinctively self-sufficient.
+Former Mayor Dave Turner ascribes this to the confluence of outliers, isolation, and the town's flagging economy.
+"People here have to think for themselves and that means that unique things happen," (2015).
 Larry Spring was considered by community members to be integral to Fort Bragg's character.
 They continue to be very protective of his image and work.